 Corporate sector purchase programme (CSPP)

-On 10 March 2016, the Governing Council decided to initiate a corporate sector purchase programme (CSPP) as part of the expanded asset purchase programme.
-Purchases under the new programme commenced on 8 June 2016.
-The programme is carried out by six national central banks, including the Bank of Finland, acting on behalf of the Eurosystem and coordinated by the ECB.
+The corporate sector purchase programme (CSPP) was launched in June 2016.
+Implementation of the programme is the responsibility of six national central banks, including the Bank of Finland, acting on behalf of the Eurosystem and coordinated by the ECB.

 Securities lending of Bank of Finland’s EAPP holdings